MR-D05/BMI-Calculator-iOS13/README.md

 # MyiOSAppDemos

-This repo showcases a number of iOS apps that I built demonstrating my intimate familiarity with Swift and OOP best practices.
+This repo showcases a number of iOS apps that I built, which demonstrate my intimate familiarity with Swift and OOP best practices.